SleepinMoss/artificial-incoherence/README.md

 # artificial-incoherence
 Dumb ai chatbot.
 I am a total beginner in coding, and idk why i made this as one of my first projects.
-Even if this one suck, I am glad that I accomplished completion in this insane project.
+Even if this one suck, I am glad that I accomplished completion in this insane project (I used a lil bit of AI to make this version lmao).

 Btw, If you want to run my chatbot:
 1. Download the files.
 Click that green button called "code", then download zip.
 Make sure you unzip it after that.